 Dance teachers’ voices often get louder as they get more enthusiastic and, when combined with shallow breathing from puffing while demonstrating, they may become hoarse.

 Warming up the vocal chords before class, using a head voice, using silence as an attention getter and not talking over loud music help avoid tired, strained vocal chords.
-Try speaking in short sentences, with an even breath, or better still, if you are demonstrating use emphatic movements and not your voice.
+Try speaking in short sentences, with an even breath.
+If you are demonstrating use emphatic movements and not your voice.

 Staying hydrated by drinking lots of room temperature water is also good for protecting the voice.